 The course will consist of 5 topics presented over 5 weeks and it runs twice a year.
 It is expected that each topic will take approximately 4-6 hours to complete, with additional time allowed to complete course work.
 Participants can log on at any time during the specified week to complete learning activities.

-The course is aimed to nutritionists and dietitians (not academics) that wish to improve their understanding of genetics, nutritional genomics and the possible implications for their patients.
+The course is aimed to nutritionists and dietitians (not academics) as well family doctors and nurses that wish to improve their understanding of genetics, nutritional genomics and the possible implications for their patients.

 There is a fee of 450 Australian dollars